Updated April 17, 2018

 Most of what I learned wasn't mentioned in the manual or on Horizon's or BladeHelis' websites.
 I've also stumbled across a not-so-obvious thing you can do with this heli - fly it with a 2S pack (thus lower RPM) in addition to 3S.
 However, you must make some adjustments to the Talon15 outlined here or your heli won't ever get off the ground with a 2S pack.

 Second, there's this: "It's a flying PIG" ...
 "It's disc loading is too high" ...
 "It's lethargic" ...
 "No way will it fly at lower head speeds" ...
 MY ASS!
-Sure, if you've over bling'd it with 75+ grams of weight from all kinds of 'upgrade' metal parts, belt drives, fiberglass canopies, oversized batteries, metal cased/geared/larger servos, 3rd party FBL controllers and ESCs, or Goblin-like fuselages.
+Sure, if you've bling'd it out with 75+ grams of 'upgrade' metal parts, belt drives, fiberglass canopies, oversized batteries, metal cased/geared/larger servos, 3rd party FBL controllers and ESCs, or Goblin-like fuselages.
 If you've done this then I'm afraid you're out of luck.
 Your 'customized' heli will need the highest possible RPM just to get airborne.
-Lowering it's head speed makes absolutely no sense in this case and will only make things worse.
+Lowering its head speed makes absolutely no sense in this case and will only make things worse.
+Here's a dead nuts on prediction back from October 14, 2014 regarding the soon-to-be-released 180 CFX from ToddMcF2002 on Helifreak:

 Enough said.
 If you're still here, let's get started!